OCFL/extensions/docs/NNNN-direct-clean-path-layout.md

 ## Overview

-This extension can be used to either as a storage layout extension that maps OCFL object identifiers to storage paths or as an object extension that maps logical paths to content paths.
+This extension is intended to be used to map logical paths to safe content paths.
 This is done by replacing or removing "dangerous characters" from names.

 This functionality is based on David A. Wheeler's essay "Fixing Unix/Linux/POSIX Filenames" (https://www.dwheeler.com/essays/fixing-unix-linux-filenames.html)